 This is the ultimate luxury Miami art scene here

-Located on Collins Avenue, the award winning COMO Metropolitan Miami Beach overlooks America’s most iconic beach and the Atlantic Ocean.
+And located on Collins Avenue is the award winning COMO Metropolitan Miami Beach Hotel which overlooks America’s most iconic beach, and the Atlantic Ocean.
 Views of water continue behind the hotel, with several rooms overlooking the Intracoastal Waterway and Lake Pancoast.
 City highlights, such as the Lincoln Road shopping and entertainment districts, are easily accessible, as are the Bass Museum of Art and the Miami City Ballet.

 The urban energy encapsulated across the city is countered by the substantial COMO Shambhala Urban Escape at Metropolitan Miami Beach, which provides a highly personalised approach to wellbeing for both guests and Miami residents.
 The spa’s light and airy interior represents a clean-lined holistic sanctuary for those looking to escape the city’s partying.
 A full selection of massages, including a traditional Thai massage and the signature COMO Shambhala Massage, are available, as well as a number of purifying body detoxifications in the four treatment rooms.